janiceji/cloud-detection/README.md

 * ``radiance angle AF``: raw radiance angle #4 (26.1 degrees)
 * ``radiance angle AN``: raw radiance angle #5 (0 degrees/nadir)

-To calculate the percent of pixels for the different classes, we divide the number of rows with each expert label by the total number of rows and multiplying that by 100 to get the percentage.
-All maps and plots for exploratory data analysis done in part 1 are generated using the R package ggplot2.
+To calculate the percent of pixels for the different classes, we divide the number of rows with each expert label by the total number of rows and multiply that by 100.
+All maps and plots for exploratory data analysis done in this part are generated using the R package ggplot2.

 #### Plots
 ![map1](https://github.com/janiceji/cloud-detection/blob/main/plots/labels_image1.png)